 The day was concluded at the Guildhall, where a connection was made with Veterans of the Montgomery Bus Boycott.
 Here we gathered and engaged in a Skype call with several guests including Dr Jack Hawking- Chancellor of Troy University, Valda Montgomery- Martin Luther King’s neighbour of 6 years, and Brenda Mitchell- Montgomery Police Chief of Staff.

-It was an insightful event; the day brought together people from various walks of life to embrace each other, and the diverse London in which we live today.
+It was a powerful and insightful event; the day brought together people from various walks of life to embrace each other, and the diverse London in which we live today.
 Celebrating Rosa Parks Day on a bus allowed reflection on how far racial integration has come, but was also a reminder of how far it still needs to go and how important it is that we all do our part in ensuring people are given equal opportunity regardless of their race, religion or background.

 ”Don’t be defining yourself by exterior or outside influences,’’ Georgette had said, ‘’You are an entire whole being as you are.’’